WKerr/Wkerr.github.io/src/render/blog/2016/02/DocPad-Nested-Layouts.html.md

     </body>
     </html>
 ```
+Here is the final rendered file which would appear in the `out/` folder.
 ## Summary
-  The index.html first gets rendered and sent to the index-somthing.html.eco file and passed in through the content param.
-It then gets sent to the default.html.eco and passed to the content param in that file.
-See that wasn't so bad.
+  Include meta data in document start to point to another file.
+That file should have `<%- @content %>` to be a marker of where the content should be placed.
+Just repeat that partner to nest files continuously.
+See, that wasn't so bad!